Special Needs Planning

 Special Needs Trusts (“SNT”) generally work like this: a person wants to make sure their disabled loved one is provided for upon their death.
 Instead of leaving a lump sum of money behind in their Last Will and Testament (“Will”), they will create an SNT to benefit the disabled individual (the “Beneficiary”).
 The person creating the Trust (“Grantor”) places certain assets into the Trust and designates who will manage them (“Trustee”).
 The assets in the Trust are then managed according to the Grantor’s terms and used to help pay for the beneficiary’s needs.
 The most important aspect of an SNT Trust is that the assets in the Trust are not counted as being owned by the disabled individual.
 This allows them to qualify or retain their public assistance benefits such as Medicaid, Supplemental Security Income (SSI), or subsidized housing.

 Benefits of a Special Needs Trust

-- Leave funds to your loved one with special needs while preserving their access to public assistance.
+- Leave an inheritance to your loved one with special needs while preserving their access to public assistance.